oVirt/ovirt-site/source/develop/release-management/features/virt/enhance-import-export-with-ova.md

 Steps 2,6,8 are similar to those in the export-as-ova process.
 Steps 1,3,4,5,7 are similar to those that would typically be needed for download-image.

-Note that the feasibility of this task depends on the progress with download-image.
+Note that the feasibility of this part depends on the progress with download-image.